keleven-uk/pySystemInfo/README.md

 1.2.1   10 February 2020  Added IP Adress & MAC Address to Platform Info.
 1.3.0   10 February 2020  Started to move the information gathering to a seperate class / file.
 1.3.1   11 February 2020  Moved the remaining items across [Disk & Network].
+1.3.2   12 February 2020  Added Python Information, just a wrapper for the values given from the Python module Platform.